What Is a Tax Lien?

 Can a tax lien affect your credit score?

-Tax liens are no longer a part of your credit report and typically don’t affect your credit score.
+Tax liens are not part of your credit report and typically don’t affect your credit score.
 However, tax liens can prevent you from obtaining additional credit until the IRS removes them.

 Does a tax lien expire?